dxw-wordpress-plugins/mirror-wordpress-plugins/README.md

 brew install act
 ```

 Then copy the `.env.example` file to `.env`, and populate it with the appropriate values (you can use the values from the service accounts in 1password if needed).
-In particular, set `DRY_RUN=true`, so that no real changes are made.
+In particular, set `DRY_RUN_MIRROR=true`, so that no real changes are made.

 Then run the action with: